AIRTucha/Pathfinder/README.md

 npm test
 ```

-Any Elm CLI comand can be called by:
+Any Elm CLI commands can be called by:
 ```
 npm run elm [comands]
 ```